Get

 Image Credit: Switlana Sonyashna, Shutterstock

 Some dogs can become destructive when they are hungry and often tear up the home looking for food.
 Toys that recently held treats will be the first to go, but your dog will get less picky as time passes.
-Make sure you don’t keep any food or potentially edible items within reach of your dog’s keen nose.
+Make sure your dog is appropriately and regularly fed and that you don’t keep any food or potentially edible items within reach of your dog’s keen nose.

 5. They Are Seeking Attention